 In the summer of 2006, I graduated from Concordia Seminary in St. Louis, MO.
 In my hands was a Master of Divinity degree and in my heart, a bravado ready to take over the world for Jesus.
 Well, I claimed it was Jesus.

 Truth is, I really wanted to take over the world for me.
 I thought if I could thrive as a pastor, I might feel significant as a person.
 While on the surface I displayed a vibrant energy and vitality, inside was an abject brokenness.
 My refusal to face, let alone heal from childhood sexual abuse and years of bullying made being alive painful.
 And since I’d long written off suicide as an option, I found other ways to cope.
 I choose to soothe myself through bravado, a performance fixation, and compulsive sexual behavior.
-It is a life that destroyed two marriages and cost me my career and my reputation.
+It is a life that ultimately destroyed two marriages and cost me my career and my reputation.

-Fast forward to December of 2010.
+The most public ugly moment came in December of 2010.
 I hadn’t taken over the world, rather, I’d brought the world of everyone closest to me crashing down.
 I wasn’t sitting on top, rather I was sitting in a jail cell after an arrest for soliciting a prostitute.
 In the days to come, the name Joe Burnham wouldn’t be featured in leadership blogs or as an influential pastor.
 It was however all over the local news and websites highlighting the moral failures of Christian leaders.

 I wish those days sparked an incredible and instantaneous turn-around in my heart and soul, but that would be disingenuous.
 There was a desire for change, just an inability to manifest it.